Book cover

 A book cover is any protective covering used to bind together the pages of a book.
 Beyond the familiar distinction between hardcovers and paperbacks, there are further alternatives and additions, such as dust jackets, ring-binding, and older forms such as the nineteenth-century "paper-boards" and the traditional types of hand-binding.
-The term "Bookcover" is often used for a book cover image in library management software.
+The term bookcover is also commonly used for a book cover image in library management software.
 This article is concerned with modern mechanically produced covers.

 History

 Before the early nineteenth century, books were hand-bound, in the case of luxury medieval manuscripts in treasure bindings using materials such as gold, silver and jewels.
 For hundreds of years, book bindings had functioned as a protective device for the expensively printed or hand-made pages, and as a decorative tribute to their cultural authority.
 In the 1820s great changes began to occur in how a book might be covered, with the gradual introduction of techniques for mechanical book-binding.
 Cloth, and then paper, became the staple materials used when books became so cheap—thanks to the introduction of steam-powered presses and mechanically produced paper—that to have them hand-bound became disproportionate to the cost of the book itself.

 Not only were the new types of book-covers cheaper to produce, they were also printable, using multi-colour lithography, and later, halftone illustration processes.
 Techniques borrowed from the nineteenth-century poster-artists gradually infiltrated the book industry, as did the professional practice of graphic design.
 The book cover became more than just a protection for the pages, taking on the function of advertising, and communicating information about the text inside.